J. Walter Thompson: 1969–2018

-In 2016, the company acquired iStrategyLabs (ISL), a Washington, D.C.-based digital agency.
+In 2016, the company acquired iStrategyLabs (ISL), a Washington, D.C.–based digital agency.

 Merger with Wunderman

 J. Walter Thompson Co. ceased its independent existence when holding company owner WPP announced in November, 2018 that it was merging the agency into the digital agency Wunderman.
-While called a merger of equals, observers note that it is really a takeover by Wunderman and an end to JWT, noting of the end of America’s first ad agency that its "demise is a metaphor of the demise of Madison Avenue."
+While called a merger of equals, observers note that it is really a takeover by Wunderman and an end to JWT, noting of the end of America's first ad agency that its "demise is a metaphor of the demise of Madison Avenue."
 At the time, the company was headquartered in New York City and had more than 200 offices in over 90 countries and employed over 12,000 marketing professionals.

 Legacy

 J. Walter Thompson was among the first agencies to employ writers and artists to create interesting advertisements for their clients, replacing the standard ads created by in-house departments.
 It was also the first agency to provide a wide range of advertising services to clients, including copy, layout, package design, trademark development and rudimentary, market research.
 Many of these methods can be seen in notable work that the agency has produced, including work for Kraft Cheese that resulted in the creation of the grilled-cheese sandwich, a campaign for Swift & Co. that added measurement marks to sticks of butter, the Toys "R" Us Kid slogan and jingle, De Beers diamond ads ("A Diamond is Forever") and the "I wish I were an Oscar Mayer Wiener" campaign.

-The agency is also credited with hiring the first female copywriter, Helen Lansdowne Resor.
+In 1908, the agency hired their first female copywriter, Helen Lansdowne Resor.
 While with the agency, she pioneered ideas including celebrity testimonials, sex appeal, and was responsible for developing its reputation as an agency where bright young women could succeed.
 Lansdowne went on to become the first female creative director in the industry.
 To honor this legacy, in 2014 J. Walter Thompson announced a $250,000 scholarship opportunity called the Helen Lansdowne Resor Scholarship.
 It assists and promotes talented female creative advertising students who aspire to join the ranks of creative leadership.

+In 1944, Ruth Fanshaw Waldo was appointed the first female vice president of the J. Walter Thompson Company, a position she held until her retirement in 1960.
+Waldo pioneered the use of Hollywood starlets' testimonials for Lux Soap, featuring actresses like Joan Crawford and Gloria Swanson.

 The New York Times reported that "some two million other documents ... (are) ..